CHTC/chtc-website-source/hpc-software.md

 1. **Load Modules** - if you are using software modules to help you build your code, load them now.
 Keep track of what you use so that you can load them in your job submit file later.
-We also recommend doing a `module purge` before loading your modules to make sure you're starting from a clean environment.
+We also recommend doing a `module purge` before loading your compiling modules to make sure you're starting from a clean environment.
 1. **Install** - most scientific software follows the three step installation process of `configure` - `make` - `make install`.
 	1. `configure`- this step checks for tools and requirements needed to compile